promised-ai/lace/lace/lace_metadata/README.md

-# braid_metadata
+# lace_metadata

-Archive of the metadata (savefile) formats for braid.
+Archive of the metadata (savefile) formats for lace.
 In charge of versioning and conversion.

 ## Dev